Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Problem Definition

-In this paper, we study the generalization to complementary reasoning through multi-hop factual tasks.
-Typically, such question requires the retrieval of relevant knowledge and the capability to link several facts together.
-Formally, we define the task as traversing a relational path $P = (r_1, r_2, \dots, r_k)$ starting from a topic entity to reach the answer.
-For complementary reasoning, each relation $r_i$ in the path falls into either parametric or contextual knowledge, requiring the model to seamlessly integrate both sources.
-For the example question in Figure 1(a), ``\textit{What is the occupation of the business partner of Global View's new Chief Editor?}'' traverses the path ``\textit{Global View -- Chief Editor -- Business Partner -- Occupation -- Answer}''.
+In this paper, we study \comp through \textit{multi-hop factual reasoning}.
+Typically, this task requires the retrieval and composition of multiple facts, \textit{i.e.,} traversing a relational path $P = (r_1, r_2, \dots, r_k)$ starting from a topic entity to the answer.
+For \comp, each relation $r_i$ draws from either parametric or contextual knowledge, demanding seamless integration of both sources.
+For example (Figure \ref{fig:main_figure}a), determining ``\textit{the occupation of the business partner of Global View's new chief editor}'' traverses ``\textit{Chief Editor -- Business Partner -- Occupation}''.

-\paragraph{Generalization Levels} Traditional random data split assumes that testing data follows the same distribution as training data (Independent and Identically Distributed, \textit{a.k.a..} I.I.D.).
-However, this assumption fails to capture the complexity of real-world reasoning.
-For instance, a web agent often encounters infinite combinations of operations that cannot be exhaustively covered in a finite training set \citep{deng2023mind2web}.
-To rigorously investigate whether models can transcend rote memorization and generalize to novel scenarios, we evaluate performance across \textit{three levels of difficulty} based on the novelty of the relational path (\textit{i.e.,} hops) in the question \citep{gu2021beyond,huang2023markqa}.

-Given the relational path $P$ defined above, let $\mathcal{P}_{train}$ denote the set of relational paths seen during instruction tuning, and $\mathcal{R}_{train}$ denote the set of individual atomic relations observed in those paths.
-We categorize the generalization levels of difficulty as follows (examples in in Figure \ref{fig:main_figure}(b)):
+\textbf{Generalization Levels} Standard independent and identically distributed (IID) data splits fail to capture the combinatorial complexity of real-world reasoning, \textit{e.g.,} a web-agent often encounters infinite combinations of operations that cannot be exhaustively covered in a finite training set \citep{deng2023mind2web}.
+To rigorously study whether models transcend rote memorization to novel scenarios, we evaluate across \textit{three levels of generalization} based on the novelty of relational path \citep{gu2021beyond}.
+Let $\mathcal{P}_{\mathrm{train}}$ and $\mathcal{P}_{\mathrm{train}}$ denote the set of paths in the training and testing set, and $\mathcal{R}_{\mathrm{train}}$ denote the set of individual relations in those paths.
+We categorize the generalization levels as follows (Figure \ref{fig:main_figure}b):

-$\bullet$ {\textbf{\textit{I.I.D.
-Generalization}} evaluates the ability to apply learned patterns to new entities within familiar structures.
-The relational path in the test question is fully observed during training ($P_{test} \in \mathcal{P}_{train}$).
-For example, if the model is trained on questions involving the path \textit{Business\_Partner}$\rightarrow$\textit{Job} (\textit{e.g.,} ``What is the occupation of [X]'s business partner?''), an I.I.D. test query would ask the same question structure for a different entity.
-Our experiments (Section \ref{app:sufficiency}) show that SFT is typically sufficient for this level as it merely requires recalling the observed path structure.
+$\bullet$ {\textbf{\textit{IID Generalization}} evaluates the application of learned patterns.
+The tested relational path is fully seen during training ($P_{\mathrm{test}} \in \mathcal{P}_{\mathrm{train}}$).
+For instance, if trained on ``\textit{Business\_Partner}$\rightarrow$\textit{Occupation}'' (Job of [X]'s business partner), an IID test queries the same structure for a different entity.
+Experiments show that SFT is sufficient for this level as it merely requires recalling the observed structure.